digitalNomadKg/fileServer/README.md

 **FileServer spring boot application**

 Hello team!
-- Thank you for such good practical assignment.

 FileServer, a file storage service, similar to Dropbox or Google Drive.
 Basic functionality of FileServer includes uploading a file, navigating the file tree and downloading a file.